cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 # Introduction

 My family recently acquired a static caravan to be shared throughout the year as a place to have a break.
+My first thought was

+<p class="italic">"This will be great."</p>

-My first thought was "This will be great", and my second thought, like most other software engineers, was "I think a custom booking system is in order here".
+And my second thought, like most other software engineers, was

+<p class="italic">"I think a custom booking system is in order here."</p>

 Jokes aside, something was needed to help coordinate who's in the caravan and when throughout the year, and I saw this as an opportunity to see how quickly I could get something working in the space of a few evenings, using serverless